These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 Las Coloradas (literally meaning The Blush) are the famous Mexico pink lakes in Yucatan.

-In fact, if you’re not driving your rental car, Las Coloradas isn’t easily accessible by public transport — and will take two buses and a taxi to get to from Merida.
+In fact, if you’re not driving your rental car, Las Coloradas isn’t easily accessible by public transport — and it will take two buses and a taxi to get to from Merida.

 For this reason, the best way to visit is by booking a tour of Las Coloradas, with two options listed below.